False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Threats on End-User Level

 The rapid technological integration of smart photovoltaic inverters with Distributed Energy Resources (DERs) coupled with environmental sustainability objectives has led to the proliferation of inverter-based Distributed Energy Resources (IBDERs) in electric power grids \cite{Yazdaninejadi_Hamidi_Golshannavaz_Aminifar_Teimourzadeh_2019}.
 However, the successful deployment of photovoltaic inverters is still prone to security and privacy breaches which may have devastating implications on distribution power systems \cite{Wankhede_Paliwal_Kirar_2020}.
 In this view, we present the related recent state-of-the-art literature on threats against smart solar inverters within two application scenarios namely:

-\begin{enumerate} \item Commercial Domain: Olowu et al. \cite{OlowuFDIInvest2020} first investigated the impact of data integrity attacks to a commercial distribution feeder by injecting false data to the three most common Smart Inverters functionalities namely Volt-VAR, Volt-Watt and Constant Power factor (CPF).
+\begin{enumerate} [wide, labelwidth=!, labelindent=0pt] \item Commercial Domain: \cite{OlowuFDIInvest2020} first investigated the impact of data integrity attacks to a commercial distribution feeder by injecting false data to the three most common Smart Inverters functionalities namely Volt-VAR, Volt-Watt and Constant Power factor (CPF).
 Experimental evaluation of their proposed attack revealed that the attacks severely impacted the voltage profile and the reactive power injection from the capacitor.
-Similarly, the authors in \cite{Tertytchny_Karbouj_Hadjidemetriou_Charalambous_Michael_Sazos_Maniatakos_2020} proposed a man in the middle attack to overload a targeted feeder by injecting false data to all packets between the smart meter and the ancillary services controller.
+Similarly, \cite{Tertytchny_Karbouj_Hadjidemetriou_Charalambous_Michael_Sazos_Maniatakos_2020} proposed a man in the middle attack to overload a targeted feeder by injecting false data to all packets between the smart meter and the ancillary services controller.
 This trips the overcurrent protection relay and in turn leads to a regional blackout.
 After conducting further risk analysis, it was revealed that the efficacy of their proposed attack rose drastically with increasing solar photovoltaic inverter capacity.
-On the other hand, Barua and Faruque \cite{BaruaFaruqueUSENIX2020} crafted a non-invasive DoS attack whereby an adversary injects false measurement data into hall sensors of solar inverters through magnetic spoofing.
+On the other hand, \cite{BaruaFaruqueUSENIX2020} crafted a non-invasive DoS attack whereby an adversary injects false measurement data into hall sensors of solar inverters through magnetic spoofing.
 The data integrity attack further propagates to compromise the whole inverter eventually which may cause grid instability and failures.
 As opposed to the works presented in \cite{OlowuFDIInvest2020} and \cite{Tertytchny_Karbouj_Hadjidemetriou_Charalambous_Michael_Sazos_Maniatakos_2020}, the false data injection in this case comes from physical domains by exploiting the external magnetic fields.